education.vic.gov.au

 Maintenance and cleaning of air purifiers

 Continued use of air purifiers and the maintenance and cleaning of air purifiers is a key part of keeping schools safe and is part of the regular maintenance of school assets.
-Schools should include air purifier maintenance and cleaning in their School Maintenance Plan.
+Schools can complete their air purifier maintenance as part of their quarterly general workplace safety inspection checklist.
+It is recommended that schools include air purifier maintenance and cleaning in their School Maintenance Plan.

 Schools are responsible for the general maintenance and cleaning of their air purifiers.
 Contract cleaners will not clean the device.